karimarttila/java/webstore-demo/simple-server/README.md

 ## Logging

 Spring Boot comes with Logback out of the box.
 Spring Boot should support groovy configuration, and in main side it worked.
-For some reason in the test side Spring Boot does not recognize logback-test.groovy file and I had to create equivalent logback-test.xml file which was recognized - real weird.
+For some reason in the test side when testing the domain layer [DomainTest.java](src/test/java/simpleserver/domaindb/DomainTest.java) Spring Boot does not recognize logback-test.groovy file and I had to create equivalent logback-test.xml file which was recognized - real weird.
+Especially really weird when the groovy configuration gets recognized in the [ServerTest.java](src/test/java/simpleserver/webserver/ServerTest.java).
+Probably I miss to pass some Spring context to the DomainTest class.
 If someone figures out the reason for this please tell me.
 This is a bit of a nuisance since groovy configuration is so much more concise than xml configuration.

 ## Spring Profiles